TL;DR

 While your PMI policy provides the medical framework, you can take practical steps today to lower your PFAS exposure and support your body's health.
 Think of this as your personal LCIIP Shielding strategy.

 Choosing the right private medical insurance policy can feel overwhelming.
 The market is filled with different providers, cover levels, and underwriting options.
-This is where an expert, independent PMI broker like WeCovr provides invaluable assistance at no extra cost to you.
+This is where a WeCovr specialist or one of our broker partners provides invaluable assistance with no separate broker fee for our service, subject to terms where applicable.

 We help you cut through the jargon and compare policies based on the features that matter most for modern health challenges.